djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 ## CodeEngine

 > **Important note:** Currently, the deployed agent cannot directly be configured as an external agent in watsonx Orchestrate.
-Instead, we need to deploy an endpoint that satifies requests from watsonx Orchestrate and converts them into the interface required by the agent.
+Instead, we need to deploy an endpoint that satisfies requests from watsonx Orchestrate and converts them into the interface required by the agent.
 We will use the CodeEngine service for this.
 > Note that this extra step is expected to be removed in an upcoming new release of watsonx Orchestrate.

 For the CodeEngine connector to work with your deployed agent, you need to generate a bearer token.
 Your instructor will give you a URL to load into your browser for that purpose.
 Once loaded, it looks like shown below.